Components Install

 Petal Components work fine with Phoenix 1.7 - there just will be some naming conflicts as the Phoenix generator now creates a file called core_components.ex, which has some function components defined in there.

-To fix, go to the generated core_components.ex file and rename or remove the following functions: modal, button and table.
+To fix, go to the generated core_components.ex file and rename or remove the following functions: modal, button, table, input, label, flash and flash_group.

-Unfortunately, this means the generators like mix phx.gen.live won’t work properly.
+Unfortunately, this means the generators like mix phx.gen.live won’t work properly - we’ve documented some workarounds.
 If you want generators for Petal Components, look into buying Petal Pro.

 For a full upgrade commit of Phoenix 1.6 to 1.7 you can see here how we did it with Petal Boilerplate.